 Clinical, academic, research and personal and professional competencies are assessed through placement performance, academic coursework, research portfolio, written examinations, formal review, and a final viva.

-The Programme Specification for the D.Clin.Psych. course is outlined in the Course Handbook.
+The Programme Specification for the D.Clin.Psych. course is outlined in the Course Handbooks.
 These regulations outline the learning objectives for training; in addition they state that candidates shall pursue the compulsory modules of academic study, supervised practice in clinical psychology and research.